appy-one/acebase-core/README.md

 ### Prerequisites

 AceBase currently only runs on [Node](https://nodejs.org/), as it requires the 'fs' filesystem.
-To use AceBase in a browser, use [acebase-client](https://www.npmjs.com/package/acebase-client) to connect to an [acebase-server](https://www.npmjs.com/package/acebase-server) instance.
+AceBase cannot run in the browser yet, working on that!

 ### Installing